madpsy/xpa125b_controller/README.md

 # TX Block

 If TX time exceeds 300 seconds (default) then TX will be blocked for 60 seconds (default).
-After the block releases you must send another TX event to start again - this includes Yaesu & Icom modes (i.e. release PTT).
+After the block releases you must send another TX event to start again - this includes modes where TX state is read from the PTT pin `D3` (i.e. the pin state must change to re-trigger).

 In every mode this tells the amp to switch to RX.
 In rigctl mode this also tells the radio itself to stop TX'ing.